DeerTears/old_qodot_docs/pages/entities.md

 4. Click the second pencil by "New Value: [null]" and select any valid data type.
 5. Change the value to your desired default, or leave it blank.
 6. Click "Add new key/value pair".
-7. Repeat 1-6 for every new property.
+7. Re-export your FGD once all class properties are added.

 You can also set default values for your properties, by repeating this process in Meta Properties, matching the key names and value datatypes from this dictionary.

 **Class Property Descriptions** - A dictionary of descriptions for each property, visible in Trenchbroom.

 Follow the same steps as adding class properties to add property descriptions.
-Ensure the description's key value matches the property's key value.
-The value can only be a String.
+Ensure the description's key matches the property's key.
+Description values can only be strings.

 **Meta Properties** - Editor-specific properties, such as the default color and size used to represent this class.